canonical/cloud-init/doc/rtd/reference/network-config-format-v1.rst

 Letters must be lowercase.

 .. note::
-   MAC addresses must be strings.
-Since MAC addresses, which consist of only the digits 0-9 (i.e., no hex a-f), can be interpreted as a base 60 integer per the `YAML 1.1 spec`_ it is best practice to "quote" all MAC addresses to ensure they are parsed as strings regardless of value.
+   It is best practice to "quote" all MAC addresses, since an unquoted MAC address might be incorrectly interpreted as an integer in `YAML`_.

 .. note::
    ``Cloud-init`` will handle the persistent mapping between a device's